1. Define your angle before you generate

 Set a clear video goal first: retention, authority, curiosity, conversion, or education.
 Strong hooks perform better when the opening line matches the real intent of the video.

-Generate hooks for listings, tours, neighborhood content, and market updates.
+Generate hooks for listing tours, neighborhood spotlights, buyer FAQs, and market updates.

 Use this workflow to turn First Frame into a repeatable production system for your content.
 The goal is not only to generate hooks, but to improve retention, reduce rewrite time, and ship content faster.